Royals Who Married Commoners

 Next: They met at a rock concert.

 We’re sure Crown Prince Haakon and Mette-Marit Tjessem Hoiby could be found listening to rock music in their royal home.
 After all, the two met at Quart Festival, which is Norway’s biggest rock festival.
 However, they didn’t pursue each other until they met for a second time after a few years, and Hoiby was raising a child on her own.

 They’ve been together since and had two children together after marrying in 2001.

 It may seem like royalty was Kate Middleton’s calling, but she was simply an art history student when she met Prince William.
 The two were attending the University of St. Andrews, and the stars aligned for them to meet in 2001.
 They dated on-and-off for a number of years, but a 2007 breakup scared us into thinking they were done for good.

 According to Marie Claire, “Rumours were circulating at the time that the two of them were in different places, with Kate ready to commit but Prince William wanting to make the most of his youth and freedom.”

 Whatever the reason, we’re just happy they got back together.
 They got married on April 29, 2011, and it felt like the whole world was watching.
-They are parents to Prince George, 4 and Princess Charlotte, 2, and have baby No. 3 on the way.
+They are parents to Prince George, 4 and Princess Charlotte, 2, and Prince Louis, who was born on April 23, 2018.